-Foot & Ankle Surgery located in Fort Worth and Weatherford, TX
+Foot & Ankle Surgery located in Fort Worth, TX

 At least 23,000 Americans sprain their ankle every day — and without treatment, an ankle sprain can lead to more serious issues in your ankle, such as ankle instability.
 At Trinity Foot & Ankle Specialists, a team of premier ankle specialists uses their extensive background in sports medicine and advanced treatment interventions to help you heal fully and avoid long-term complications.
-Call the Fort Worth and Weatherford, Texas, office, or use the provided appointment scheduling tool to arrange your visit now.
+Call the Fort Worth, Texas, office, or use the provided appointment scheduling tool to arrange your visit now.

 An ankle sprain is an injury in the tissue that connects your bones (ligaments).
 About 85% of ankle sprains occur in the ligaments of the outer ankle (lateral ankle sprains).
 You can also sprain the inner ankle ligaments (medial ankle sprains).